Sidi Tiémoko Touré: First steps in politics

-In 2006, Alassane OUATTARA, then President of the Rassemblement Des Républicains (RDR), appointed him as Chief of Staff until 2011.
+In 2006, Alassane OUATTARA, then President of the RDR, appointed him as Chief of Staff until 2011.
 Following his accession to the supreme magistracy, he became the Chief of Staff of the President of the Republic, HEM.
-Alassane OUATTARA.
 In this capacity, he was also a member of the National Security Council of Côte d'Ivoire, until 2015.

 Entry into the Government

 He joined the government in May 2015 as Minister Delegate to the President of the Republic, in charge of Youth Promotion and Employment.
 He was reinforced in his functions in January 2016, as Minister of Youth Promotion, Youth Employment and Civic Service in the government led by Daniel Kablan Duncan.

 In July 2018, under the Amadou Gon Coulibaly II Government, Sidi Tiémoko Touré was appointed Minister of Communication and Media and designated Government Spokesperson.
 On August 3, 2020, he was reappointed to the same position in the Hamed Bakayoko Government.

-When Prime Minister Patrick ACHI formed his first government in April 2021, he appointed Sidi Tiémoko Touré as Minister of Fisheries and Animal Resources.
+When Prime Minister Patrick Achi formed his first government in April 2021, he appointed Sidi Tiémoko Touré as Minister of Fisheries and Animal Resources.

-Arrival at the National Assembly
+National Assembly

-«STT», as his supporters call him, is the Deputy of the Rassemblement des Houphouétiste pour la Démocratie et la Paix (RHDP) of the electoral district of Ando-Kekrenou, Béoumi and Kondrobo, communes and sub-prefectures, during the 2016 – 2021 legislature.
+Sidi Tiémoko Touré was the Deputy of the Rassemblement des Houphouétiste pour la Démocratie et la Paix (RHDP) of the electoral district of Ando-Kekrenou, Béoumi and Kondrobo, communes and sub-prefectures, during the 2016 – 2021 legislature.

 International Network

-President of the Organization of the Liberal Youth of Côte d'Ivoire (OJLCI) in 1998, he became, in 2003, the President of the Organization of the African Liberal Youth (OJLA) until 2007, then a member of the board of the International Federation of Liberal and Radical Youth (IFLRY) before serving as Treasurer of the International Liberal between 2012 and 2013.
+In 1998, he was President of the Organization of the Liberal Youth of Côte d'Ivoire (OJLCI).
+From 2003-2007, he became the President of the Organization of the African Liberal Youth (OJLA), then a member of the board of the International Federation of Liberal and Radical Youth (IFLRY), before serving as Treasurer of Liberal International between 2012 and 2013.